Mountain and lake weather can change rapidly – be prepared. Visitors should be aware that high winds can come up quickly.

 About This ParkThis 35 site campground situated among a lakeside Douglas fir and larch forest, is a peaceful and welcome retreat for the traveling public and visitors to the nearby city of Cranbrook.
 The campground was rebuilt in 2001 to accommodate recreational vehicles.

 Sunbathing, swimming, non-motorized boating and picnicking are popular activities at Jimsmith Park that are located in a day-use waterfront area.
+The day-use gates are open from 8:00am to 10:00pm.

 This is the perfect setting for nature study and wildlife viewing.
 In winter, the park is transformed into a snowy playground for tobogganing and ice skating.